leowhitehead/MontiLang/README.md

 # Installation

+The simplest way to use MontiLang is to download the binaries from the [Releases](https://github.com/lduck11007/MontiLang/releases) page.
+Alternatively, you can download and build from the source code with the instructions below.

 The easiest way to compile and use Monti is through the python package 'Pyinstaller'.
 Install Pyinstaller from PyPi and download the MontiLang source code.

 **On windows:**